drhsqlite/fossil-mirror/www/caps/index.md

 We suggest that you lean heavily on these fixed user categories when setting up new users.
 Ideally, your users will group neatly into one of the predefined categories, but if not, you might be able to shoehorn them into our fixed scheme.
-For example, the administrator of a repo that’s mainly used as a wiki or forum for non-developers could treat the “developer” user category as if it were called “author”.
+For example, the administrator of a wiki-only Fossil repo for non-developers could treat the “developer” user category as if it were called “author,” and a forum-only repo could treat the same category as if it were called “member.”

 There is currently no way to define custom user categories.